hapax/hapax.github.io/assets/chance.md

 To start with, let's make a coin.
 Heads will correspond to $\mathcal{C}_H =
 [0, 0.5)$ and tails to $\mathcal{C}_T = (0.5, 1]$.
+We randomise the initial condition to lie in the interval
+$\mathcal{C}_\ell = [0, \ell)$,
+evolve for some number of steps, then make a decision based on whether the current position is in $\mathcal{C}_H$ or $\mathcal{C}_T$.
+We can empirically compute the bias of our chaotic coin by repeating the experiment for random initial conditions some number of times, adding the number of tails, and dividing by the total number of experiments.
+Here is a plot for $\ell = 0.1$, with bias on the vertical axis and the number of exploration timescales on the horizontal axis:

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/coin1.png"/>
 	</div>
 	</figure>

+The code for generating this and other plots is given in an appendix.

 <!-- https://plato.stanford.edu/entries/ergodic-hierarchy/ -->